fabioyamate/introduction-to-algorithms/ch01/ex1.2.md

 > 1 Give an example of an application that requires algorithmic content at
 > the application level, and discuss the function of the algorithms involved.

-Search system relies on a lot on algorithms.
-The algorithms used do sorting results, indexing content to improve the lookup of the content to search for.
+Search system relies on a lot of algorithms.
+A list of possible algorithms are: sorting, indexing content to improve the lookup of the content to search for, ranking result by given points.

 > 2 Suppose we are comparing implementations of insertion sort and merge
 > sort on the same machine.
 For inputs of size n, insertion sort runs in